Request a free callback

 Residential Property Solicitors at Slater and Gordon deal with all aspects of residential Freehold and Leasehold conveyancing, re-mortgaging, property transfers of equity and equity release schemes.
 Call us on freephone 0800 916 9083 or contact us online and we will call you.

-This can be a daunting process, no matter what the property law transaction.
-We pride ourselves on making your transaction run as smoothly and as stress free as possible.Our Appoach to Residential Property /Conveyancing Legal advice
+Buying a residential property can be a daunting process, no matter what the property law transaction.
+We pride ourselves on making your transaction run as smoothly and as stress free as possible.

 Our friendly conveyancing team are here to answer any questions that you may have.
-Unlike some firms, we do not believe in a “team” approach but believe that the personal service we offer is better for you.
-You should be able to speak to your solicitor each time you contact us so that any questions you have can be answered straight away.
+Unlike some law firms, we do not believe in a “team” approach but believe that the personal service we offer is better for you.
+You should be able to speak to your Solicitor each time you contact us so that any questions you have can be answered straight away.

-The day on which you pay the money and move into the property is called "the completion date".
+The day on which you pay the money and move into the property is called the "completion date".
 To enable you to make the financial arrangements and arrange for moving at some time before completion, a deal is struck whereby the price and date and the machinery of completion are agreed.